urnathan/libcody/README.md

 request.
 This indicates the CMI file has been written to disk, so that any other compilations waiting on it may proceed.
 Depending on compiler implementation, the CMI may be written before the compilation completes.
-A single response:

-`OK`

-is expected.
+A single OK response is expected.

 Compilation failure can be inferred by lack of a `MODULE-COMPILED` request.
 It is presumed the builder can determine this, as it is also responsible for launching and reaping the compiler invocations themselves.

 #### Importing